juansong/escape-artist-agent/README.md

 # 🎮 Escape Artist Agent

 An implementation of **Monte Carlo control** for a custom escape tactics game environment.
-The agent learns to escape a grid world, avoid traps, and reach the goal through trial and error.
+The agent learns to escape a grid world, avoid traps, and reach the extraction point through trial and error.

 This project demonstrates how **reinforcement learning (RL)** — specifically **on-policy and off-policy Monte Carlo methods** — can be applied to **game AI design**.

 ---

 ## 🚀 Features
 - ✅ On-policy **First-Visit** and **Every-Visit Monte Carlo Control**